DHTMLX/docs-diagram/docs/api/diagram/toolbar_property.md

 ### Description

-@short: optional, an array of icon objects which sets a toolbar with buttons for items
+@short: Optional.
+An array of icon objects which sets a toolbar with buttons for items

 ### Usage